SuguruOoki/laravel-repository-generator/README.md

 ### Repository file provided by this package (optional)

-This package contains Repository.php which has similar functions to Eloquent
+This package contains Repository.php which has similar functions to Eloquent.
 You can basically do something like below when you extend class from Repository.php
 ``` php
 <?php